protobuf-c/protobuf-c/README.md

 ## Test

-If you want to execute test cases individually, please run the following command after running `./configure` once.
+If you want to execute test cases individually, please run the following command after running `./configure` once:

      make check